creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-05-31-jean-zay-ultimate-guide.md

 [[ -f ~/.bashrc ]] && . ~/.bashrc
 ```

-&nbsp;

-## **Launch JupyterLab/Notebook on Jean Zay**
-Yes, you are able to launch JupyterLab/Notebook on Jean Zay.
+### Launch Jupyter Notebook <!-- omit from toc -->
 It is not that straightforward and requires some tweaks.
 Some modules provided by Jean Zay already have JupyterLab/Notebook installed.
 Click [here](http://www.idris.fr/eng/jean-zay/pre-post/jean-zay-jupyter-notebook-eng.html) for more information.

 In this section, I will only focus on how to correctly install Jupyter-related packages in your conda `base` environment.
 By doing this, you don't have to install JupyterLab/Notebook in every conda environment you create.
 Hang tight! 😃

-1. Make sure you've installed `miniconda` in your `$WORK` directory, otherwise refer to [previous section](conda-install).
+1. Make sure you've installed `miniconda` in your `$WORK` directory, otherwise refer to [previous section](python-env).
 2. Type `conda deactivate` to go to the `base` environment.
 3. Install Jupyter Notebook (Optional if you only plan to use JupyterLab)
    ```shell